Franklin County License Hearing Guide

 Related Guides

-Franklin DUI License Suspension & ALR Hearing
+Franklin County DUI License Suspension & ALR Hearing

-A DUI arrest in Franklin, Tennessee can be a frightening and confusing experience.
+A DUI arrest in Franklin County, Tennessee can be a frightening and confusing experience.
 Beyond the criminal charges, you also face the very real possibility of losing your driving privileges.
 It's crucial to understand that the license suspension process is handled separately from your criminal case.
 This is known as the Administrative License Revocation (ALR) process, and it has its own set of rules and deadlines.
 This guide will provide you with the immediate, practical information you need to navigate the ALR process and fight to keep your license.

-Your License After a DUI Arrest in Franklin
+Your License After a DUI Arrest in Franklin County

 CRITICAL DEADLINE: Request Hearing Within 15 Days

 Time is of the essence!
 You have a very limited window to challenge the potential suspension of your license.
-You MUST request an Administrative License Revocation (ALR) hearing within 15 days of your DUI arrest in Franklin, Tennessee.
+You MUST request an Administrative License Revocation (ALR) hearing within 15 days of your DUI arrest in Franklin County, Tennessee.
 Missing this deadline results in an automatic suspension of your driver's license.

 -

 Where to Request: You must request the hearing from the Tennessee Department of Safety and Homeland Security (TDOSHS).
+The TDOSHS handles all ALR hearings in Tennessee.

 -